Razor-01/Fleet-tracking/README.md

 - Optimize routes and schedules

 ### For Dispatchers
-- Assign and track delivery appointments
+- Assign and track delivery appointments directly in the main dashboard
 - Monitor vehicle locations and speeds
 - Manage load numbers and delivery schedules
 - Coordinate with drivers on delivery timing